Loomis Gang

-The Loomis Gang were a family of outlaws who operated in Central New York during the mid-19th century.

-The patriarch of the "Gang," George Washington Loomis, was a descendant of the immigrant Joseph Loomis, who arrived in the Massachusetts Bay Colony from England in the early 17th century.
+The Loomis Gang was a family of outlaws who operated in Central New York during the mid-19th century.
+The patriarch of the gang, George Washington Loomis, was a descendant of the immigrant Joseph Loomis, who arrived in the Massachusetts Bay Colony from England in the early 17th century.

 Early and growth

-George Washington Loomis Sr. (1779-1851) and his wife Rhoda Mallet (1793-1887), are considered to be the founders of the Loomis Gang of outlaws.
+George Washington Loomis Sr. (1779–1851) and his wife Rhoda Mallet (1793–1887), are considered to be the founders of the Loomis Gang of outlaws.
 Rhoda was the daughter of Zachariah Mallet, an officer in the French Revolutionary army.
-He had embezzled money from the state, and fled to the United States with his family to avoid arrest.
-He was eventually arrested and sent to prison in 1812.
+He had embezzled money from the French government, and fled to the United States with his family to avoid arrest.
+He was arrested and sent to prison in 1812.

-In 1806 Loomis Sr. bought property in Madison County, near the "Nine-Mile Swamp."
+In 1806, Loomis Sr. bought property in Hubbardsville, Madison County, near the Nine-Mile Swamp.
 He married Rhoda Marie Mallet in 1814.
-The couple went on to have twelve children together.
+The couple had twelve children.
 Their early activities included horse theft and minor counterfeiting.
-The large farm that they lived on was generally profitable as well.
+The large farm that they lived on was generally profitable.
 The family engaged in more criminal activities as the children grew older.
-Taught by Rhoda, the children began pulling off petty thefts while still fairly young.
+Taught by Rhoda, the children began pulling off petty thefts while fairly young.
 As the children aged, in the mid-1830s, the Loomis Gang delved further in crime.
-The children were well educated, with Wash Loomis reading law with a local judge.
+The children were well-educated, with Wash Loomis reading law with a local judge.

 Wash became the head of the Loomis crime organization in the early 1840s.
-He grew the group into a multi-state syndicate, and organized it further, dividing it into regions, with regions North, South, East, and West of their farm.
-The Northern region was overseen by Bill Loomis in Hastings Center; and largely consisted of a horse theft ring which would steal horses, and sell them in Canada.
-The Southern region was headed by Grove Loomis, who ran another horse ring with a similar set up.
-An associate, Bill Rockwell led a similar set up western region, and Wash was in the East.
+He expanded the organization into a multi-state syndicate, which consisted of regions north, south, east, and west of their farm.
+Bill Loomis managed the northern region in Hastings Center; he directed a ring of horse thieves and sold the horses in Canada.
+Grove Loomis managed a ring of horse thieves in the southern region while an associate, Bill Rockwell, led a similar set up in the western region.
+Wash directed activities in the eastern region.